 - Transfer the work to an internal company statistician, who can take over authorship responsibilities; the freelance statistician can still be acknowledged

 This poll is closed.
-Results will be posted in late October 2020.
+Results will be posted in mid-November 2020.